palewire/first-python-notebook/docs/filter/index.rst

 Chapter 7: Hello filters
 ========================

-Until last November, the use and sale of marijuana for recreational purposes was illegal in California.
+Until November 2016, the use and sale of marijuana for recreational purposes was illegal in California.
 That changed when voters approved Proposition 64, which asked if the practice ought to be legalized.

 A yes vote supported legalization.
 A no vote opposed it. `In the final tally`_, 57% of voters said yes.